mathiskakal/moonshot/documents/rexmax-specifications.md

 Going beyond the scope of this first iteration of RexMax, the final goal is still to reduce stock-outs and surpluses and to manage inventory better.

-Therefore, any feature that goes into this direction is a possible future improvement!
+Therefore, any feature that goes in this direction is a possible future improvement!

 The Store Managers are very eager to have artificial intelligence set thresholds for them.
 This cannot be done without historical data, which we have started producing with this iteration.
 Once we have sufficient data (which is why my historical data design was exhaustive, so that we can later have all the data we need), we will be able to **move progressively towards a fully automated system** (once they trust it, that is).